 - Assign appropriate weights to each variable

-“The biggest driving factor to a score is delinquency payments or payment history,” explained Arlene Dang, Manager of Analytics for Experian.
+One of the biggest driving factors to a score is delinquency of payments or payment history.